Qytera-Gmbh/bruno-xray-plugin/README.md

 }
 ```

-You can also define the suite in a `.js` or `.mjs` file to benefit from type checking:
+You can also define the suite in a `.js` or `.mjs` file to benefit from type checking and programmatic/dynamic values:

 ```mjs
 // @ts-check